+References: All exhibitors should reference material sources or supporting information used in exhibits.
 Identification: All entries should be labeled with the exhibitor's name and county.

 1. Care Package Display -This exhibit is a display about the PROCESS of creating and giving a care package, not the actual care package.
-You may use a poster, Power Point (should be saved to a USB drive) to describe the PROCESS of developing and giving a care package to a service organization.
-Include answer the following questions in your exhibit.
+You may use a poster, Power Point (should be saved to a USB drive) to tell about the PROCESS of developing and giving a care package to a service organization.
+You need to answer the following questions in your exhibit.

-- A) How did you select the organization? - B) What items did you include in your care package? - C) Why did you select those items? - D) How did it feel to present your care pack to the organization? - E) What did you learn from this experience? - F) Other information that you feel is important about the care package or organization.
+- A) How did you select the organization?

+- B) What items did you include in your care package?

+- C) Why did you select those items?

+D) How did it feel to present your care pack to the organization?

+E) What did you learn from this experience?

+F) Other information that you feel is important about the

+care package or organization.

-Some examples of care packages include: a backpack for school supplies, litter pan for animal shelter items, suitcase for abuse shelter or homeless shelter, etc.
+Some examples of care packages are: a backpack for school supplies, litter pan for animal shelter items, suitcase for abuse shelter or homeless shelter, etc.